Júlio Baptista: Sevilla

 On 3 August 2003, Sevilla FC unveiled Baptista as their newest signing.
 He cost the Spanish club £1.75 million (US$3.75 million).
 Baptista made it clear he was confident that he would succeed in Spain.
 He donned the No.19 jersey and began playing as an attacking midfielder.
 Baptista settled in quickly, scoring a double in Sevilla's 4–0 victory over Racing de Santander.
 As the season progressed, his good form continued, including a double against Levante UD and once more hitting the back of the net against Racing de Santander, this time with four goals as Sevilla picked up a 5–2 victory at home.

-His form attracted the attention of several big clubs, but despite interest from English giants Arsenal, Baptista remained at Sevilla for the following season, in which he once more showed his worth registering 25 goals in all competitions.
+His form attracted the attention of several big clubs, but despite interest from English club Arsenal, Baptista remained at Sevilla for the following season, in which he once more showed his worth registering 25 goals in all competitions.

 Between 2003 and 2005, Baptista made 81 appearances in all competitions for Sevilla and scored 50 goals in total.
 With this goal tally came a summer of transfer rumours in which Real Madrid battled it out with Arsenal for his signature.